Afrotype/danfo/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** The following glyphs have no contours even though they were expected to have some:

-	- Glyph name: kgreenlandic	Expected: 1 or 2

 	- Glyph name: uni01C0	Expected: 1

 	- Glyph name: uni01C1	Expected: 2